nicholaspretorius/udacity-mobile-flashcards/README.md

 Please note: Once the app is running via `yarn start`, ensure that in your browser, on http://localhost:19002/ that you see the words "Tunnel ready" *before* scanning and opening the QR Code.

 Once you have scanned the code, your mobile device will open the app to the app home screen.

+### Rubric

+Please note that in the section "Individual Deck View" it states that:

+"The individual deck view includes (at minimum):

+...

+Option to start a new quiz

+...
+"

+In this version of the app, you can only start a quiz once there is at least 1 card in the deck.
+A user cannot start a quiz without a card and the "Start Quiz" button will not be visible.